 Sure, there are a bunch of practical tips for Paris like which Metro ticket to buy and which neighbourhood to stay in, but that’s too boring and you can find it elsewhere anyway.

 Here are my tips on how to enjoy this amazing city.
-Yes, after three years in Paris and two seasons of The Earful Tower podcast, I’m going to call myself a local.
+Yes, after three years in Paris and two and a half seasons of The Earful Tower podcast, I’m going to call myself a local.

 1. Look up